SynthStrip: Skull-Stripping for Any Brain Image: Related Work

 \section{Related Work}

-In this section, we briefly review a variety of automated techniques for brain extraction introduced over the last two decades, focusing in particular on those with high efficacy and popularity in the research domain.
-For an exhaustive overview of skull-stripping methods, see~\citet{fatima2020state}.
+In this section, we briefly review the automated brain-extraction techniques that we use as baseline methods.
+We include both classical and deep-learning baselines introduced over the last two decades, focusing in particular on those with high efficacy and popularity in the research domain.
+For an exhaustive overview of skull-stripping methods, see \cite{fatima2020state}.